Confederate States of America: Rural and urban population

-The CSA was overwhelmingly rural.
+The Confederacy was overwhelmingly rural.
 Few towns had populations of more than 1,000—the typical county seat had a population under 500.
 Of the twenty largest U.S. cities in the 1860 census, only New Orleans lay in Confederate territory.
 Only 13 Confederate-controlled cities ranked among the top 100 U.S. cities in 1860, most of them ports whose economic activities vanished or suffered severely in the Union blockade.
 The population of Richmond swelled after it became the Confederate capital, reaching an estimated 128,000 in 1864.
+Prior to Richmond's late surge in population, only New Orleans among Confederate cities had 100,000 or more residents.

 The cities of the Confederacy included (by size of population):